Khemraj9815/SWS101/SWS/caps/cap1/report.md

 ![cap1](assets/cap.png)

 # Execute Summary
 This machine is hosted for our Software Security module for assignment 1.
-The machine has many port open and we have to exploit it using the vulnerabilities present in the services running on the machine.
-The machine has web server running on port 80 which has login page in specific directory.
-The machine has FTP server running on port 21 which has user login enabled.
-The machine has SSH server running on port 22 which has authenticated based login.
-The machine has MySQL server running on port 3306 which was able to login using the specific command and I could see all the data in the database.
-There were many port open for the exploits.
-First of all I tried for reverse shell using the web server but unfortunately I could get the resverse shell though I could upload the php file on the web directory.
+The machine has many ports open and we have to exploit it using the vulnerabilities present in the services running on the machine.
+The machine has a web server running on port 80 which has a login page in a specific directory.
+The machine has an FTP server running on port 21 which has user login enabled.
+The machine has an SSH server running on port 22 which has authenticated based login.
+The machine has a MySQL server running on port 3306 which was able to login using the specific command and I could see all the data in the database.
+There were many ports open for the exploits.
+First of all I tried to reverse shell using the web server but unfortunately I could get the reverse shell though I could upload the php file on the web directory.

 ## Github Repo Link